zannloo/tp/docs/UserGuide.md

 #### Output if command fails:

 - Displays message indicating either:
-    - Invalid command format
+  - Invalid command format.
-    - Invalid path
+  - Invalid path.

 </box>

-#### Examples:
+#### Example(s):

 - When you are at the directory `~/grp-001`, you could add a new student to this group through this command,
   - `touch stu-200 --name Bob`

 <box type="tip">
+##### ProTip:

-- When you are at the directory `~/grp-001` and would like to add a new student, Bob, to another directory `~/grp-001`,
+When you are at the directory `~/grp-001` and would like to add a new student, Bob, to another directory `~/grp-002`,
-  - You could use the command `touch ~/grp-002/0200Y --name Bob` to save yourself the hassle for having to change directory!
+- You could use the command `touch ~/grp-002/0200Y --name Bob` to save yourself the trouble for having to change directory before executing the `touch` command!

 </box>

 #### To note:

-- When the command is executed from within the group or if the specified path indicates the group, it creates a student within that group.
+- When the command is executed from the group directory or if the specified path indicates the group, it creates a student within that group.
-- However, if the command is executed outside a specific group, the specified path should extend to encompass both the group and the student to ensure accurate execution.
+- However, if the command is executed outside a specific group, the specified path must extend to encompass both the group and the student to ensure accurate execution.

-### Delete a Student or Group: `rm`
+### Deletes a Student or Group: `rm`

-Deletes a student/group from the specified directory.
+Removes a student or group from the specified directory.

 **Format:** `rm SPECIFIED_PATH`

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH`:

-- must be a valid path to a student or group that user wants to delete
+- Must be a valid path to a student or group that user wants to delete.

 <box type="success" seamless>

 #### Output if command succeeds

-- Displays message indicating target successfully removed
+- Displays message indicating successfully removal of student or group.

 </box>